viking-sudo-rm/jekyll-lambda/software.md

 author_footer: false
 ---

 An incomplete list of some open-source projects that I've worked on.
+For more, see [my GitHub](https://github.com/viking-sudo-rm/).

 ## Machine learning
 * [Draftnet](http://draftnet.herokuapp.com/).
 Named Grace Hopper Prize finalist for deep learning model that drafts winning teams in Dota 2.
 Developed a web interface for the model after the competition (see above link).